House Democrats prepare to vote on new economic relief bill even as Pelosi and Mnuchin keep talking

-“We’re going to give it one more serious try to get this done and I think we’re hopeful that we can get something done,” Mnuchin said.
+“We’re going to give it one more serious try to get this done, and I think we’re hopeful that we can get something done,” Mnuchin said.
 "I think there is a reasonable compromise here … It’s something the president very much wants to get done.”

-Mnuchin said the counter-offer he was preparing to deliver to Pelosi would be similar to an approximately $1.5 trillion proposal developed by the bipartisan Problem Solvers Caucus in the House earlier this month.
+Mnuchin said the counteroffer he was preparing to deliver to Pelosi would be similar to an approximately $1.5 trillion proposal developed by the bipartisan Problem Solvers Caucus in the House earlier this month.

 It was unclear, however, if a deal could emerge in time.
 The House is set to adjourn within days through the election.